Support with grief

 • the relationship you had with the person who died

-• if the death was expected
+• whether their death was expected

 • how they died

-• any previous experience of death you have had.
+• any previous experience of death you have had

 If you had a difficult relationship with the person who has died, you may not feel any of the emotions we describe here.
 Or you may be surprised at how strong your feelings are.